presidentbeef/brakeman-jenkins-plugin/README.md

 Some adjustment may need to be done regarding paths.
 Brakeman needs to be run at the root of the application or supplied with the path.
 The output file specified on the commandline needs to be synched with the output file specified as a plugin option.

 ## Compatibility

+This plugin requires the [Static Analysis Utilities Pugin](https://wiki.jenkins-ci.org/display/JENKINS/Static+Code+Analysis+Plug-ins) (which is also called "analysis-core") but will *not* work with any version > 1.15.

 Brakeman only supports Rails 2.x at the moment.
 Rails 3 support is currently underway.